Carreau/phd-dissertation/parts/part5.rst

     Bright field image of a mouse oocyte before meiosis (scale bar is 20 µm).
     The cell diameter is about 80µm.
-The nucleus is positioned at the center of the oocyte during Meiosis I by the help of the actin network.
+The nucleus is positioned at the center of the oocyte during meiosis I by the help of the actin network.
 The positioning is a crucial factor for the normal division of the oocyte.
 The oocytes are a good reference system as they provide a clean spherical symmetry and due to their size give a good spatial differences between the cortex and the cytosol which helps in measuring spatial variations of mechanical properties and vesicle movement.
-Image Credit to Maria Almonacid from Collège de France.
+Image Credit to Maria Almonacid, Collège de France.

 Oocytes
 *******
 ..
 2

-The cytosolic actin meshwork in oocyte is controlled by the activity of formins (Fmn2) that nucleate actin polymerisation and by the activity of the vesicle bound molecular motor protein myosins Vb that controls the dynamic movement of the vesicles in the actin meshwork.
+The cytosolic actin meshwork in oocytes is controlled by the activity of formins (Fmn2) that nucleate actin polymerisation and by the activity of the vesicle bound molecular motor protein myosin Vb that controls the dynamic movement of the vesicles in the actin meshwork.
 Hence it is of interest to study oocytes that have formin and myosin Vb deficits.
-In particular, we focused on three types: 1) Wild types oocyte, 2) oocytes prepared from Formin 2 invalidated female (Fnm2-/-) that lack the actin meshwork and 3) oocytes injected  with the dominant-negative tail of Myosin Vb (:num:`Fig #fig3oo`)
+In particular, we focused on three types: 1) Wild types oocyte, 2) oocytes prepared from Formin 2 invalidated female (Fnm2-/-) that lack the actin meshwork and 3) oocytes injected with the RNA coding for the dominant-negative tail of Myosin Vb (:num:`Fig #fig3oo`), thus preplacig the active myosin Vb on the vesicles.

 .. _fig3oo:
 .. figure:: figs/3-oocytes.png
     :width: 100%

-    Bright field image microscopy of the 3 kinds of oocyte (Credit to Maria Almonacid, Collège de France).
+    Bright field image microscopy of the 3 kinds of oocytes (Credit to Maria Almonacid, Collège de France).
 WT) Image of Wild Type Oocyte, Scale bar is 20µm.
 Fmn2-/-) Oocytes extracted from females with invalidated Formin 2, theses oocytes lack the actin meshwork.
-MyosinVb Tails) Oocyte injected with a Myosin Vb dominant negative tail have a less actin vesicle population.
+MyosinVb Tails) Oocyte injected with the RNA coding for Myosin Vb dominant negative tails.
+These cells have a less active vesicle population.
 The white square gives an example of the region that is used for the analysis presented in this chapter.